yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 Further information about the variables used can be found at [:OpenWrtNVRAM]

+Don't forget to check the [:OpenWrtFaq] for information about howto setup PPPOE etc.

 == Sample network configurations ==

 For client mode configuration (rather than AP mode), see this page: [:ClientModeHowto]